neo4j/neo4j/python-embedded/src/main/python/README.txt

 Prerequisites
 -------------

-The neo4j embedded database is a java application, which means you have to provide an interface to communicate with java-land.
+The Neo4j database itself is a java application, which means you have to provide an interface to communicate with java-land.
 You can use:

 - CPython with JPype installed http://jpype.sourceforge.net/

 Installation
 ------------